PhantomAppDevelopment/socialmedia-as3/README.md

 The standard workflow is as follows:

-1. The user wants to access some feature in your app that requires a log-in.
+1. The user wants to access some feature in your app that require a log-in.

 2. The user is presented with a Sign-In button and presses it.